SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 If you implement a ``willSet`` observer, it is passed the new property value as a constant parameter.
 You can specify a name for this parameter as part of your ``willSet`` implementation.
-If you choose not to write the parameter name and parentheses within your implementation, the parameter will still be made available with a default parameter name of ``newValue``.
+If you don't write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of ``newValue``.

 Similarly, if you implement a ``didSet`` observer, it will be passed a constant parameter containing the old property value.
-You can name the parameter if you wish, or use the default parameter name of ``oldValue``.
+You can name the parameter or use the default parameter name of ``oldValue``.

 .. note::

-   ``willSet`` and ``didSet`` observers of superclass properties are called when a property is set in a subclass initializer.
+   The ``willSet`` and ``didSet`` observers of superclass properties are called when a property is set in a subclass initializer.

    For more information about initializer delegation,